Visa Requirements

 A full list of acceptable English Language tests can be found here

-Before we issue your CAS, the school needs to check all the documentation that you will later submit to UKVI with your visa application.
+Before we issue your CAS, the School must check the financial documents you’ll submit to UKVI.
 This section outlines the school and UKVI financial requirements which must be satisfied before you can apply.

 You need to be able to show that you have access to this money in one of the following ways: